swamp-thing-sovryn/sov-zero/docs/sdk/lib-base.trove.netdebt.md

 ## Trove.netDebt property

-Amount of ZUSD that must be repaid to close this Trove.
+Amount of ZSUSD that must be repaid to close this Trove.

 <b>Signature:</b>